embeddedaddicted/OctoPi_GUI_Setup/README.md

 ### As soon as all the packages download and unpack, your Raspberry Pi - OctoPi is up and ready to use!

-## Next: How to enable remote access to OctoPi using VNC, control your 3D printer remotely:
+## Next: How to enable remote access to OctoPi using VNC:

 Stay tuned...